lauriebelch/OrthoDocs/README.md

 - A rooted phylogenetic tree inferred for each orthogroup with 4 or more sequences and resolved using the OrthoFinder hybrid species-overlap/duplication-loss coalescent model.

 ```/Species_Tree```
-- SpeciesTree_rooted.txt = A STAG species tree inferred from all orthogroups, containing STAG support values at internal nodes and rooted using STRIDE.
+- SpeciesTree_rooted.txt = A species tree inferred using ASTRAL-Pro.
-- SpeciesTree_rooted_node_labels.txt = The same tree, but with nodes labels instead of support values (useful to map gene duplication events)
+- SpeciesTree_rooted_node_labels.txt = The same tree, but with nodes labels instead of support values.
+This labelled version is useful for interpreting and analysing the results of the gene duplication analyses.

 ```/Gene_Duplication_Events```
-- `Duplications.tsv` has a row for each duplication, with information on orthogroup, species, node, and support.
+- `Duplications.tsv` has a row for each gene duplication event, with information on orthogroup in which it occured, the species that contain the duplicated gene, the node in the species tree on which the gene duplication event occured, and the support score for the gene duplication event.
 - `SpeciesTree_Gene_Duplications_0.5_Support.txt` provides a summation of the above duplications over the branches of the species tree.

 ```/Orthogroup_Sequences```